israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  This capability is similar to features present in languages such as Perl and Python.

 #### Array Destructuring
-Basic variable assignment

-Assignment separate from declaration

-Default values

-Swapping variables

-Parsing an array returned from a function

 ### Spread Syntax

 ### Function Expression